An Introduction to the Satanic Leaf-tailed Gecko

 What temperatures and humidity do Phants like?

 Uroplatus phantasticus enjoys cooler weather and we keep ours in the lower 70s.
-At night we let it go down into the 50s if possible.
-Once the temperatures get into the 80s we start to be concerned for heat stress.
-This is a major consideration as you make purchase desicions.
-Glass terrariums allow you to easily increase temperatre, but decreasing is not as simple.
+At night we let it go down into the low 60s F. Once the temperatures get into the 80s F, we start to be concerned for heat stress.
+This is a major consideration as you make purchase decisions.
+Glass terrariums allow you to easily increase temperature, but decreasing is not as simple.

 We wet the cage at night and encourage high humidity until the morning lights come one.
 We then let the cage dry out during the day.
 Nighttime humidity is 70-100% with daytime down to 50%.
 The increase in humidity can be raised to this level by well timed misters and foggers.